The First Meeting with the Ladin Community of Fassa for the European Project DIGICHer at the Majon di Fascegn

-The challenge of digitizing Ladin cultural heritage opens up to Europe.
+The challenge of digitising Ladin cultural heritage opens up to Europe.

-Digitalization, minority culture, participation.
-These are the key words of the meeting held on February the 6th at the Istitut Cultural Ladin in San Giovanni di Fassa, as part of the European Horizon project DIGICHer.
+Digitalisation, minority culture, participation.
+These are the keywords of the meeting held on February 6th at the Istituto Culturale Ladin in San Giovanni di Fassa, as part of the European Horizon project DIGICHer.
 Around twenty representatives of the Fassa community gathered to kick off a co-design process.

-The meeting at Majon di Fascegn focused on the active participation of the community in the digitalization of its cultural wealth.
-More than twenty people, representing the entire community, were invited to the Istitut Cultural Ladin to participate in the co-design workshop organized by researchers from the University of Trento and the Italian Institute of Germanic Studies, the Italian partners of the project.
+The meeting at Majon di Fascegn focused on the active participation of the community in the digitalisation of its cultural wealth.
+More than twenty people, representing the entire community, were invited to the Istituto Culturale Ladin to participate in the co-design workshop organised by researchers from the University of Trento and the Italian Institute of Germanic Studies, the Italian partners of the project.

 The discussion initially focused on broader topics, addressing the participants’ ideas on the digitalization processes and the use of virtually archived materials, before becoming more specific, discussing six cultural digitalization projects already underway at the Istitut Cultural Ladin: the Mediateca Ladina, the large virtual portal of Ladin books, audio, and video; the new research on the historic apiary of Ronch, the Bait da la èves; the Tone project for the digital use of Ladin through artificial intelligence; Uteres, a performance/video by artist Claus Soraperra; the anthropological film Talis mater; and the vast photographic archive of Franz Dantone Pascalin.